Difference Between Arbitration and Adjudication

 By choosing the arbitration process, both parties agreed not to take the complaint to the court of Law.
 In most cases, this process is preferred to settle any contract-related dispute.

 The main principle of the Arbitration procedure is that it is consensual and neutral.
-In the process, any conflicts can be settled only when both parties have agreed on something.
+In the process, conflicts can be settled only when both parties agree on something.
 For future purposes, usually, both parties add some clause in the contract.

-In Arbitration, none of the parties enjoys any kind of home court.
+In Arbitration, none of the parties enjoys any home court.
 Both parties choose the Law, language, and venue of everything selected by both parties.

 What is Adjudication?